santiagogomezl/simple-product-app-api/README.md

 # Simple Product API

-This API serves the store data to the Simple Product App providing product information and details.
+This API serves the data to the Simple Product App providing store and products information and details, and render it on the Simple Product App

 ## Summary

-After setting up your postgres database and seeding the store data, you can manage and retrieve the information and render it on the Simple Product App
+After setting up your postgres database and seeding the store data, you can manage and retrieve the information, and render it on the Simple Product App

 ## Endpoints

-`GET /api/products`
+### Store

-Will retrieve all products in the store
+`GET /api/store` Will retrieve the store data

-`GET /api/products/:product_id`
+`PATCH /api/store/:store_id` will update store with `id=store_id`

+### Products

+`GET /api/products` will retrieve all store products

-Will retrieve one single product with `id=product_id`
+`GET /api/products/:product_id` will retrieve a single product with `id=product_id`

+`POST /api/products` will create a new product

+`PATCH /api/products/:product_id` will update product with `id=product_id`

+`DELETE /api/products/:product_id` will delete product with `id=product_id`